 Most people come to Montmartre, but never visit the Montmartre Museum, lost in the twisty cobbled streets of the charming Parisian neighborhood.
 That's a shame.
 The museum's a compelling charmer and full of history.

 It's housed in an atmospheric 17th century manor house, Maison bel Air.
 It has a beautiful inner garden with the famous swing from Renoir's 1876 painting.
 The Swing is a companion piece to the Ball at the Moulin de la Galette, which is also in the Musée d’Orsay.
-I couldn't resist it on a wintery geographical cure.

 Founded in 1960, the museum chronicles the raucous, bohemian history of late 19th century Montmartre.
 It captures a celebrated time, steeped in history and immortalized in art.
 Artists like Pissarro, Picasso, Toulouse-Lautrec, Van Dongen, and Modigliani lived in Montmartre, and paved the way for modern art.